Learning About ACE Inhibitors and ARBs for Diabetes

 All medicines can cause side effects.

 You may have other side effects or reactions not listed here.
-Check the information that comes with your medicine.
+Check the information that comes with your medicine, or ask your doctor or pharmacist about the side effects of each medicine you take.

 What to know about taking this medicine

-- Before starting an ACE inhibitor or ARB, tell your doctor if you:
+• Before starting an angiotensin-converting enzyme (ACE) inhibitor or angiotensin II receptor blockers (ARB), tell your doctor if you:

-- ACE inhibitors can cause a dry cough.
+• ACE inhibitors can cause a chronic, dry, hacking cough.
 If the cough is bad, talk to your doctor.
 Switching to an ARB is likely to help.

-- Taking some medicines together can cause problems.
+• Taking some medicines together can cause problems.
 Tell your doctor or pharmacist all the medicines you take.
-This includes over-the-counter medicines, vitamins, herbal products, and supplements.
+This includes other prescription medicines, over-the-counter medicines, vitamins, supplements, and herbal remedies.

-- You may need regular blood and urine tests.
+• You may need regular blood and urine tests to see if the medicines are causing any problems.

 Where can you learn more?